Defending your business against an audit

 For example, in the case of Amway distributors, the potential to make a profit is obviously real.
 Many people make big money in that business yet the IRS has made what amounts to a system wide determination that all Amway distributors are nothing more than hobbyists looking for a way to get out of paying taxes.

 A good tip for anyone who intends to start a small business is to first write a business plan that lays out your plan of attack for success.
 It should include sales goals, projected expenses and projected revenues.
 If it looks like the business may operate for a period of time on a break-even basis or even at a loss, say so in your business plan.
 This will not only help you become successful in your business, but will help answer the question regarding profit motive if the IRS challenges your business.

 When you know the “hobby loss” rules, you’ll never have to worry about the IRS reclassifying your business as a hobby then disallowing all your deductions.
 Even better, when you know these rules, you might to willing to trying converting your hobby into a legitimate business that you might grow into a steady and reliable income source.

-Double Your Tax Refund, shows you how to legally convert a hobby into a legitimate business and how to defend yourself against an IRS attack on your business.
+Dan Pilla’s Small Business Tax Guide, shows you how to legally convert a hobby into a legitimate business and how to defend yourself against an IRS attack on your business.